 Gender reassignment surgery should be treated the same as any other surgical process for which absence is lawful.
-Furthermore, it is specifically provided within the Act that if anyone undergoing such surgery, should be treated no less favourably than someone who was absent from work due to other sickness or injury.
+Furthermore, it is specifically provided within the Act that if you are undergoing such surgery you should be treated no less favourably than someone who was absent from work due to sickness or injury.